 Home to the Prime Minister (and headquarters of the Government) number 10 is over 300 years old.
 Despite its looks it’s an enormous building containing around 100 rooms.
 Number 10 was offered to Sir Robert Walpole (England’s first PM) by King George II in 1732.

 Whitehall ends at Parliament Square.
 It’s a large open green with eleven statues of statesmen and other notable individuals (Nelson Mandela being a recent addition).
 It’s overlooked by the Elizabeth Clock Tower (i.e. the tower that contains Big Ben), Houses of Parliament, Supreme Court and Westminster Abbey.

-Westminster Abbey is the Queens private church (a ‘royal peculiar’), owing to it being built by Kind Edward the Confessor in 1065!
-It is another of the key sights in central London.
-Most of what you see today was completed in the 1250’s (nave during reign of Henry 3rd), 1500’s (chapel at east end during reign of Henry 7th) and 1750’s (towers during reign of George 2nd).
-It’s the burial place of Elizabeth 1st, Mary Tudor, Henry 5th, Henry 7th, James 1st and many more monarchs, statesmen, artists and scientists.
+Westminster Abbey is the Queens private church (a ‘royal peculiar’), owing to it being built by Kind Edward the Confessor in 1040.
+Most of what you see today was completed in the 1250’s (during reign of Henry III), 1500’s (chapel at east end during reign of Henry VII) and 1750’s (towers during reign of George II).
+The Abbey is the burial place of Elizabeth I, Mary Tudor, Henry V, Henry VII, James I and many other royals, statesmen, artists and scientists.

-All coronations of English and British monarchs have been in Westminster Abbey, since the coronation of William the Conqueror in 1066.
-And there have been at least 16 royal weddings at the abbey since 1100.
+All coronations of English and British monarchs have taken place in Westminster Abbey (since the coronation of William the Conqueror in 1066).
+There have been 16 royal weddings at the Abbey since 1100.

 More in this part of London: